dougeby/IntuneDocs/InTuneDocs/GetStarted/start-with-a-paid-subscription-to-microsoft-intune-step-1.md

 # required metadata

 title: Sign up or sign in to Intune | Microsoft Intune
-description: How to sign up for an Intune subscription or how to sign in if you already have a subscription
+description: How to sign up for an Intune subscription or how to sign in if you have a subscription
 keywords:
 author: nathbarnms.author: nathbarn
 manager: angrobe